James Rodwell, BSc Humanistic Counselling, Registered (MBACP)

 I am experienced working with adults, young people and children.
 I am trained in several therapeutic approaches that I draw on flexibly depending on what works for you.
 I believe each person has their own inherent resources and potential for change and growth.
 A good counselling relationship helps activate that potential by the counsellor and client working together.

 If you want to know more about me, how I work and what to expect from a first session please visit my website using the link above.
-You can also email me or leave a message on my answerphone.
+You can also email me or leave a message on my confidential answerphone.
 There's no need to provide a detailed message - just your contact details and an expression of interest.
-My usual response time is within two working days.
+I usually respond within two working days.

 Training, qualifications & experience